 5 Hours of dyeing:

 After working on this for 5 hours I decided to throw in the towel!
 I wasn’t going to get a red Easter egg.
 Oh well…

 Left to right: Red (cranberry, raspberry and Red Zinger Tea) Yellow (turmeric) Purple (blueberries)

 Left to right: Blue (blueberries) Yellow / Green (if you look close…) (green tea – however, I think some turmeric accidently got in my bowl of tea resulting in more yellow than green color).

-Final thoughts: If you decide to do this I don't recommend this for really young children - the process takes a long time and unless you have patient children the waiting will be difficult.
+Final thoughts: If you decide to do this I don’t recommend this for really young children – the process takes a long time and unless you have patient children the waiting will be difficult.
 On the other hand, this process allows for some really cool creative thinking about the natural dye world and playing with other ingredients would be fun.
-Some of the suggestions from HANE
+Some of the suggestions from HANE on dyes are:

 - Onion skins